 We believe that all students should be taught to find and use their voice to make an effective contribution to our school community.
-We teach students how to communicate with confidence, how to debate and how to engage an audience.
+We explicitly teach students how to communicate with confidence, how to debate and how to engage an audience.
 Student are encouraged to be ‘Champions’ of CHS South, be that as a representative for a subject, Form Group, Quality of Success or the school as a whole.
 Students are proud to represent the school and each other, playing a major part in developing and shaping our school.

-CHS South Campions Council
+CHS South Champions Council

 Our Champions Council is an inclusive, structured forum for discussion and decision making that allows all students a voice in improving our school.
 It is a democratic council, with an election process during the start of the Autumn term each academic year.

 Each Tutor Group elects two Pastoral Champions, who obtain views from their Tutor Group and feedback in Champions Council Meetings.

 Members of the Council have a responsibility to put forward the views of their Tutor and Year Groups.
 Rather than just presenting their own opinions, students are encouraged to develop as effective leaders and ensure the voice of all students is represented.
 The Council members also ensure that feedback from the meeting is passed back to their Year and Tutor Groups.
 The elected Head Boy and Girl of the Senior School Council are invited to attend meetings of the school’s Full Governing Body and to feedback to SLT & Parents.
 This is to ensure that students are represented at the highest level within the school.

 The Champions Council process ensures the students' voice are represented in a number of different opportunities across the year including: